quixio/quix-docs/docs/platform/tutorials/data-science/4-train.md

 	You are walked through the process of getting the code to access the data (as described above), running the code in a Jupyter notebook, training the model and uploading your pickle file to Quix.

-However, it would take several weeks to accumulate enough historical data to train a model, so continue the tutorial with some pre-trained models already built by the Quix team.
-We've done it using the very same data flow you've just built.
-You can find the Jupyter notebook code we used [here](https://github.com/quixio/NY-bikes-tutorial/blob/1stversion/notebooks-and-sample-data/04%20-%20Train%20ML%20models.ipynb){target=_blank}.
+It would take several weeks to accumulate enough historical data to train a model, so you will continue the tutorial with some pre-trained models already built by the Quix team.
+This was done using the very same data flow you've just built.
+You can find the Jupyter notebook code used to train the model in the [Quix GitHub repo](https://github.com/quixio/NY-bikes-tutorial/blob/1stversion/notebooks-and-sample-data/04%20-%20Train%20ML%20models.ipynb){target=_blank}.

 [Part 5 - Run the model :material-arrow-right-circle:{ align=right }](5-run.md)